Naenae: Toponymy

 Early newspapers refer to the area as Naenae, Nainai, Te Naenae, the Naenae and so on.
 Naenae or nae-nae is a Māori word meaning "mosquito" or "sandfly", and is widely believed to recall a time prior to the draining of the area, when the mosquito population predominated.
 The New Zealand Geographic Board authorised Naenae as the correct spelling in 1929.

-However, the name of the suburb 'Naenae' is an incorrect recording by settler populations of the traditional Māori name Te Ngaengae, which means ‘to cause effect through rupture’.
+However, the name of the suburb 'Naenae' is an incorrect recording by settler populations of the traditional Māori name Te Ngaengae, which means 'to cause effect through rupture'.
 The story of Naenae begins with Māui raising the fish Hāhā-te-Whenua, and his brothers cutting the fish and creating mountains, lakes and rivers.
-There was said to be a freshwater lake where Taita Cemetery is now.
+There was said to be a freshwater lake where Taitā Cemetery is now.
 Two man-eating taniwha dwelled there, and people were banned from going into the water because they would disappear.
 One day a child slipped in and the two taniwha raced towards the child and tore each other apart.
 Thus two rivers were created: Waiwhetū and Te Awamutu.
 Taniwha are unexplained phenomena, not necessarily the large monsters they are often represented as.
-Te Ngaengae could be ‘volcanic activity underwater’.
-Maui’s fish was called Hāhā-te-Whenua – a reference to plates shifting under the water.
+Te Ngaengae could be 'volcanic activity underwater'.
+Māui's fish was called Hāhā-te-Whenua – a reference to plates shifting under the water.